fleetdm/fleet/docs/Using Fleet/CIS-Benchmarks.md

 [Where possible](#limitations), each CIS Benchmark is implemented with a [policy query](./REST-API.md#policies) in Fleet.

 These benchmarks are intended to gauge your organization's security posture, rather than the current state of a given host.
-A host may fail a CIS Benchmark policy despite having the correct settings enabled if there is not a specific policy in place to enforce that setting.
+A host may fail a CIS Benchmark policy despite having the correct settings enabled if there is no configuration profile or Group Policy Object (GPO) in place to enforce the setting.
 For example, this is the query for  **CIS - Ensure FileVault Is Enabled (MDM Required)**:

 ```sql
 SELECT 1 WHERE